What Workflows are and when and how to use them

 Automate security protocols and responses to optimise operational efficiency.
 When specific alert criteria are met, such as area lockdowns or maintenance dispatch, workflows can trigger predefined actions.
 Empowering teams through on-screen protocol-based instructions will streamline operations, improve overall security readiness and ensure a consistent and appropriate response.

-By implementing these strategies, security professionals can simplify the complexities of multi-site security management while ensuring robust protection across all locations.
+By implementing these strategies, security professionals can simplify multi-site security management while ensuring robust protection across all locations.

 A major UK financial institution is upgrading and automating security capabilities across a national network of critical assets to guard against emerging physical and cyber risks.